shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 ![Work area info](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/13_work_area_info.png)

-The **Work Area Info** dialog box shows what’s under the hood and details about the current Shotgun software integration work area.
-This includes the environment that the user is working in and the path to the environment configuration file where the settings are located.
+The **Work Area Info** dialog box shows what’s under the hood and details about your current work area.
+This includes the environment that you are is working in and the path to the environment configuration file where the settings are located.

-**Step 15:** In **Your Current Work Area** dialog box select the **Environment** tab at the bottom.
+**Step 15:** In the **Your Current Work Area** dialog box, select the **Environment** tab at the bottom.

 The first item identifies the engine being used.
 The engine is what drives the ability to have the Shotgun tools integrated within a specific software application.
-It holds the logic specific to each software integration, creates the windows to the Toolkit apps, and gives access to the Shotgun integrated functions from within each specific GUI.
+It holds the logic specific to each software integration.
 The second item displayed in the window shows the path where the current project environment is located.

 ![Work area info environment](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/14_shotgun_work_area_info_Environment.png)

 The last two folders are `config/env/` followed by `project.yml`.
-The project.yml file is the start of the roadmap that will guide you to where the settings for the current environment are located.
+The `project.yml` file is the start of the roadmap that will guide you to where the settings for the current environment are located.

 **Step 16:** Open `project.yml` in your favorite text editor.